 Final Thoughts: Your Brain Can Learn Calm

-✔ Amygdala reactivity decreases within 6 weeks.
+✔ Amygdala reactivity can decrease significantly within about six weeks.

 Take the Next Step